 At the very least you should have an answer to all the bullet points above.
 Don’t forget to let someone you know about your trip.
 They should know where you are going, when you are leaving and when you should be home.

-Second, Hire a Guide?
+Are You Going to Hire a Guide?

 Depending on your experience with this kind of fishing and the area, you might want to hire a guide.
 A guide will undoubtedly increase your odds of having a great experience.
 Guides know just where to put you on the water and will assure you are at least putting your flies on top of fish.